draghuram/pythonintro/doc/source/lessons/lesson1.rst

     >>> 10.0
     10.0

-Python supports all the usual arithmentic operations on numbers so you can use it as a calculator::
+Python supports all the usual arithmetic operations on numbers so you can use it as a calculator::

     >>> 42 + 10